edgedb/edgedb/docs/guides/migrations/guide.rst

 the migration will now work.

-That's the manual way to do a data migration, but Gel also has an ``edgedb migration edit`` command that will automate the process for you.
+That's the manual way to do a data migration, but Gel also has an :gelcmd:`migration edit` command that will automate the process for you.
-Using ``edgedb migration edit`` will open up the most recent migration for you to change, and update the migration hash when you close the window.
+Using :gelcmd:`migration edit` will open up the most recent migration for you to change, and update the migration hash when you close the window.

 Aside from exclusive data migrations, you can also create a migration that